datawire/ambassador-docs/docs/emissary/pre-release/topics/using/dev-portal.md

 #### Customizing documentation names and paths

-The _Dev Portal_ displays the documentation's Mapping name and namespace by default, but you can override this behavior.
+The _Dev Portal_ displays the documentation's AmbassadorMapping name and namespace by default, but you can override this behavior.

 To change the documentation naming scheme for the entire _Dev Portal_, you can set